Skip to content

 #> $ income_high : int 1000000 1000000

 Note that I’ve used more of an explict prompt here.
-For this example, I found that this generated better results, and it’s a useful place to put additional instructions.
+For this example, I found that this generated better results and that it’s a useful place to put additional instructions.

-If let the LLM know that the fields are all optional, it’ll instead return NULL for the missing fields:
+If I let the LLM know that the fields are all optional, it’ll return NULL for the missing fields:

 type_article <- type_object(